A Thom-Sebastiani Theorem in Characteristic p: Main result

 (ii) Suppose furthermore that $X$ is pure of dimension $n$ and regular at $x$, and $K$ is a lisse sheaf.
 Then $R^i\Phi(K)$ vanishes for $i\not=n-1$, and $R^{n-1}\Phi(K)$ is a skyscraper sheaf on $X_{\bar s}$ supported at $x$. \end{lemma}

-\begin{proof} (i) follows from the smooth base change theorem.
+\begin{proof} See \cite[2.10]{I1}.
+We give a proof here for completeness. (i) follows from the smooth base change theorem.
 Under the assumption of (ii), $K[n]$ is a perverse sheaf on $X$.
 By \cite[4.6]{I}, $R\Phi(K[n])[-1]$ is perverse.
 Combined with (i), we see that $R\Phi(K[n])[-1]$ is a perverse sheaf on $X_{\bar s}$ supported at $x$.
 Our assertion follows. \end{proof}